 #01-28 Redhill Food Centre, Blk 85 Redhill Lane, Singapore 150085

-This is one of those breakfast places only, and I would suggest going early as they usually run out by 9am plus.
+This is one of those breakfast-only places, and I would suggest going early as they usually run out by 9am plus.
 The stall opens at 7:30am.

 The Hokkien-style braised duck has a very authentic taste and flavor, with just the right blend of spices.